rvukovic/vagrant-kafka/README.md

 $ vagrant ssh
 $ cd kafka_2.11-0.10.0.1
 ```
-creating test topic
+Creating **test** topic
 ```
 $ bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test
 ```

-listing if the topic exist
+List if the **test** topic exist
 ```
 $ bin/kafka-topics.sh --list --zookeeper localhost:2181
 ```
+The following two commands can be started in separate console windows and then you can send messages from one windows to another.
-create some message - using the IP is important.
-Puting *localhost* like in other examples will not work
+Create some message - using the IP is important.
+Puting **localhost** like in other examples will not work
 ```
 $ bin/kafka-console-producer.sh --broker-list 192.168.33.10:9092 --topic test
 ```
-check if we got something
+Check if we got something.
 ```
 $ bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic test --from-beginning
 ```